Good Eats!

 Xi'an Famous Foods

-If you want to try some authentic street food from China known for excellent and spicy noodles, soup, lamb, or pork, queue up at Xi’an Famous Foods now with ten locations in Manhattan and Queens.
+If you want to try some authentic street food from China known for excellent and spicy noodles, soup, lamb, or pork, queue up at Xi’an Famous Foods now with five locations in Manhattan.

 Economy Candy